 The minimum admission requirements for a student who is classified as a transfer student are as follows:

-- The student transferring from another college or university must have completed the same high school course work requirements as entering freshmen (either from high school or from equivalent courses taken since high school).
+- The student must have completed the same high school course work requirements as entering freshmen (either from high school or from equivalent courses taken since high school).

 - The student must be eligible to re‐enroll at the institutions from which he or she wishes to transfer.
 An applicant who cannot re‐enroll at that institution is not eligible to enter New Mexico Tech.

-- Provide official college transcripts from all colleges attended, reflecting all courses completed and in progress
+- Official college transcripts from ALL colleges attended, reflecting all completed and in progress course work.

 Applying for Scholarships